marvinjk6/HTML-CSS-JS-Projects/Digital-Clock/digital-clock.md

 ### Css

+* the body needs to have 100vh to centralize the elements vertically
 * the body background is a url from the site unsplash
 * background-size cover - to cover the viewport
 * overflow: hidden - to hide the scroll